darena-solutions/bluebuttonpro-public/docs/source/meldrx-for-organizations/grants.rst

    and owners.
 Creating additional grants to the FHIR server requires an administrator for example.

 Write
-   This role allows the user to read and write data from the FHIR server. :doc:`Organization invites
+   This role allows the user to read and write data from the FHIR server. :ref:`Organization invites
    <invite>` and other various functionality that requires writes can also be performed with this role.

 Read